Faysal-Ahmed-Aweys/Quiz-Game/README.md

 # **General Knowledge quiz game**

 Quiz Game is a general knowledge quiz game that enables you to test and expand your General knowledge capacity.
 Quizes are a fun and entertaining way to learn while challenging yourself.
-Getting a question wrong and the curiousity to find the answer makes it more likely that a person will not forget the answer to a question will remember for a long time.
+Getting a question wrong and the curiosity to find the answer makes it more likely that a person will not forget the answer to a question and will remember it for a long time.
 Quiz Game let's you take on a the challenge to test your general knowledge capacity and teach you while you're having fun.

 ## **Planning Stage**